 The next important step was to procure the circulation of the Russian paper money within the province.
 As Stein says, this measure was urgent, since the Russian officer and soldier receiving his pay in paper must be sure of being able to use it in purchases, and, oppressive as it might be if the Russians were really as well as technically conquerors, as a matter of fact their object in the war was the independence of Germany, not their own safety, which as events had proved was beyond attack.
-A grievance, however, needed to be removed first, namely, a prohibition which had been issued against bringing the paper money back into Russia, and Stein had obtained the recall of the prohibition from Count Araktcheieff before leaving Raczki.
-Nevertheless the Prussian officials made a faint attempt to resist the introduction of the new paper, and concluded their protest with the words: 'In any case we hold ourselves obliged by our official position, especially as His Majesty the Emperor of Russia has been pleased to leave Prussian Administrative Authorities in the full exercise of their functions, to procure the consent of the Superior Authorities on this matter."
+A grievance, however, needed to be removed first, namely a prohibition which had been issued against bringing the paper money back into Russia, and Stein had obtained the recall of the prohibition from Count Araktcheieff before leaving Raczki.
+Nevertheless the Prussian officials made a faint attempt to resist the introduction of the new paper, and concluded their protest with the words: 'In any case we hold ourselves obliged by our official position, especially as His Majesty the Emperor of Russia has been pleased to leave the Prussian Administrative Authorities in the full exercise of their functions, to procure the conin direct contradiction to what is here proved under his own hand, that he firmly refused to pay any regard to Stein's Full Power.

+sent of the Superior Authorities on this matter.'
 But Stein persisted, urging the above arguments, and adding, 'I am not in a condition to gratify the wish of one of the King's Governments, and to make the publication of the decree concerning the relation of the Russian to the Prussian currency dependent on the sanction of the Superior Authorities.
 My decision is grounded on the situation of the Superior Authorities in Prussia, on the pressure of circumstances and the objects of the war.
 The Prussian Authorities are still subject to French influence; they are not yet capable of an independent or free resolution, and therefore a measure like that under discussion cannot be made dependent on their fettered judgment.'
 Auerswald gave way at once, and wrote on December 2nd, 'At your Excellency's command of the present date we will immediately comply with your desire expressed yesterday with respect to the circulation of the Russian specie and paper, and this we do not fail to announce to your Excellency.'